david4096/cell-server/README.md

 * may need to change to include an array or blob column that contains the whole vector to ease recreating the whole feature vector (not if we use a sparse representation)

+## Development

+If you'd like to contribute to celldb development there is a lot to be done!